preetoshii/samesisters/documentation/samesisters-design-doc.md

 Each piece in the system includes:
 - Images and story content
 - Base price (set directly by Sachi)
+- Tags that blend occasions and moods (e.g., ["garden party", "when you're feeling bold", "for making an entrance"])
 - Compatible fabric types (e.g., ["silk", "cotton"])
 - Gender category for filtering
 - Optional fabric surcharge for premium materials

+Tags serve as subtle education, mixing literal occasions with emotional moments and moods.
+This teaches users that Samesisters creates pieces for special moments - whether that's a specific event or just when you want to feel a certain way.

 **Fabric Drops**
 When Sachi returns from sourcing trips, she manually updates the fabric JSON with new items, including costs and available yards.
 Simple announcement through her existing channels (Instagram, text list).
 No complex infrastructure - just updating content and letting people know what she found and how much is available.